liyue34673/DSO_560_NLP_Project_2021_Black/PART I/README.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c. word embedding

 4. Train/test split and modeling
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <br> The idea in this part is that we would like to try various models with different inputs and to see which one returns the highest accuarcy.
-<br> We chose to take top 50 brands and group everything else as other.
+We chose to take top 50 brands and group everything else as other.
 And the Baseline performance accuracy for this model should be the largest value ~14.7%.

 ## A. Count Vectorization:
 For the following models, we used count vectorization for feature extraction.